jamesbang1233/jamesbang1233/README.md

 Hi, I’m James Bang (@jamesbang1233).
 I'm currently a Mathematics student studying at the University of Cambridge.

 This is just a basic account to store stuff I've written over time.
+Most of my repos are private, so there isn't much public items for view.

 <!---
 jamesbang1233/jamesbang1233 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.